GASTROINTESTINAL ISSUES

 I also recommend two days off of drinking for every one day that you drink so your body has time to repair and detoxify and so that you do not become dependent on alcohol.

 Exercise can help to expel any gas that might be causing bloat and increases your circulation, which aids digestion.
-This help things move along in your intestinal track.
+This helps things move along in your intestinal tract.
 Even if you feel too uncomfortable for a full workout, light cardio, like a 30-minute walk, and performing cat-cow pose or torso twisting can make a big difference.
 And what better time to get outside?

 Rather than scarfing down your meal, try to incorporate mindfulness practices into your dinner routine to avoid overeating.
 Studies show that mindful eating leads to greater improvements in glucose levels and heart health compared to traditional weight-loss programs.
 Before you eat, take three deep breaths to slow your mind and make you more aware of your food.
 Eat in a seated position with your feet grounded on the floor and chew thoroughly, aiming for about 20 times per bite.